 Dr. Taban will evaluate and perform various tests during your consultation and then determine the best form of correction for the individual patient.

 Who Should Perform Upper Eyelid Ptosis Surgery?

 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
-Dr. Taban is triple board certified by American Board of Cosmetic Surgery (ABCS), American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), and American Academy of Ophthalmology (AAO).
+Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO), and a diplomat of American Board of Cosmetic Surgery (ABCS).
 Dr. Taban is an oculoplastic surgeon in Beverly Hills and Santa Barbara with expertise in ptosis surgery.